 For several years now, there has been a huge influx of retirees who pack their bags, leave their home countries, and choose to settle in Vietnam.
 Why are they doing this?
 What attracts them so much to this Southeast Asian country?
 The answer is simply that this country has a lot to offer and is ideally positioned in Asia making traveling easy and inexpensive.
-Aside from this, the cost of living in Vietnam is very affordable.
-The climate is perfect it is not too hot nor too cold.
-If you are thinking of spending your golden years in this beautiful country you should first make sure that you are well informed of all the paperwork you need as well as the costs.
+The cost of living in Vietnam is very affordable.
+The climate is perfect.
+It is not too hot nor too cold.
+If you are thinking of spending your golden years in this beautiful country you should make sure that you are well-informed of all the paperwork you need as well as the costs.
 In this article, we will give you a complete view of what to expect when you retire in this paradise.

-When we check online on some expat forums, we find different informations regarding to the vietnam retirement visa for 2019.
-We just found an article saying that it’s easy to get a retirement visa but the reality is wrong !
-If you want to be retiring in Vietnam in 2019, 2020 and the next years, you do have a few alternative but we want to be clear : there are currently no way to apply to a retirement visa program like the situation to get retired in Thailand.
-As always in Vietnam, there are solutions that you should consider if your goal is to get retired there.
-Let’s see in this article the way you can live in Vietnam 6 months and even more without having to move out of the country every 3 months.
-We will cover everything you need to know about the different kind of visa and give you an idea of the price, pro and cons of each option so you will be able to consider the one that fit your need and budget.
+When we check online on some expat forums, we find different information regarding the Vietnam retirement visa for 2019.
+We found an article saying that it’s easy to get a retirement visa.
+The reality is that it isn’t !
+If you want to retire in Vietnam in 2019, 2020 and the next years, we want to be clear : there are currently no way to apply to a retirement visa program.
+In this article, we will show you the way you can live in Vietnam for more than six months without having to move out of the country every three months.
+We will cover everything you need to know about the different kind of visas, give you an idea of the price, and pros and cons of each option so you will be able to consider the one that fit your need and budget.

 Before we talk about all the things you need to know to move to Vietnam, it is best to know as much information as possible to avoid any surprises once you get there.
 Below we have listed down the advantages and disadvantages of moving to this country.

 We will also discuss why it is a great idea especially if you are receiving a pension from a western country.